-What hasn’t changed is the premise: The scammer poses as a person of wealth and position who needs to get a huge sum of money out of his or her country and humbly, urgently, confidentially requests your assistance — in return for a sizable share of the treasure.
+What hasn’t changed is the premise: The scammer poses as a person of wealth and position who needs to get a huge sum of money out of their country and humbly, urgently, confidentially requests your assistance, in return for a sizable share of the treasure.

 These days, Nigerian scams emanate from many countries and involve different scenarios of riches to come, sometimes tracking world events.
 (That Nigerian prince might now be a Syrian banker, for example.)
 But the term has stuck as a catchall for international “advance fee” frauds that dangle a windfall if you provide financial information or money upfront.
 And Nigeria remains a hotbed of online crime, with scammers expanding the 419 playbook into areas such as online dating, phony inheritances and bogus sweepstakes, and sophisticated cyber gangs targeting businesses for large-scale theft.

 - You get an unsolicited email from someone claiming to be a foreign dignitary or executive.

 - The email promises you a share of a multimillion-dollar fortune in exchange for helping get the money out of the sender’s home country.